usadellab/prot-scriber/README.md

     -w, --non-informative-words-regexs <non-informative-words-regexs>
             The path to a file in which regular expressions (regexs) are stored, one per line.
-These regexs are used to recognize non-informative words, which will only receive a minimun score in the prot-scriber process that generates human readable description.
+These regexs are used to recognize non-informative words, which will only receive a minimum score in the prot-scriber process that generates human readable description.
 There is a default list hard-coded into prot-scriber.
 An example file can be downloaded here: https://raw.githubusercontent.com/usadellab/prot-